 Have a strong profile

-Ensure you have a solid profile and some work should naturally find its way to you whilst you're busy getting on with your work.
+Ensure you have a solid profile and some work should naturally find its way to you while you're busy getting on with your work.
 Read this article on 60 ways to create a successful website.

 Stop doing favours